Lashakacheishvili/RoulleteApi/readme.md

 - Run the project and if everything is cool you will see the Swagger Documentation.

-You can also check for video instructions in <b>RoulleteApi\Additional Resources\Video Instructions<b>
+You can also check for video instructions in <b>RoulleteApi\Additional Resources\Video Instructions</b>

 ---